tinacms/tina.io/content/docs/setup-overview.md

 ## Get Started using the CLI

-To jump into one of our starters using the command line:
+To quickly setup a new Tina starter, from the command line:

 ```bash,copy
 npx create-tina-app